kieran-mackle/AutoTrader/content/_posts/2021-11-08-detecting-divergence.md

 high_change = np.sign(swing_df.FSH) * (swing_df.FSH - swing_df.Strong_highs.replace(to_replace=0, method='ffill').shift())
 ```

+Take a look at what these look like in the chart below.
+Plotted are the `low_change` values.
+Note that when a lower low appears,
+the `low_change` is negative.
+On the other hand, when a higher low appears, the `low_change` is positive.

 ![Lows change](/AutoTrader/assets/divergence-blog/lows-change.png "Lows change")

+Using this information, we can calculate higher highs, lower lows, higher lows and lower highs.
+This is shown below.

 ```py
 swing_df['LL'] = np.where(low_change < 0, True, False)